dashqrcodes/dashqrcodes/README.md

 ### The Short Version

 California native.
 Proud girl dad (19 & 23).
 Empty nester in full-time startup mode.
 23 years at LAFD.
 Retired to build DASH after a friend and fellow firefighter, **Kelly Wong**, died in the line of duty.
 So that he wouldn't be forgotten, I replaced the dash between the dates of birth and death with a metal QR code that shows his slideshow tribute.
+That process was more difficult than it should have been so I launched DASH.

 That was the beginning.

 ---

-### What I'm Building
+### What we're Building

 <table>
 <tr>
 <td width="50%">

-**DASH Memories** makes a beautiful way to remember a loved one by allowing users to easily add videos to physical objects — printed cards, a bronze plaque, urn, photo block.
-Scan the keepsake with your phone to see a life story.
+**DASH Memories** makes a beautiful way to remember a loved one by allowing users to easily add video stories of their loved ones onto print-on-demand by adding a DASH QR code in the design/check-out step for: printed cards, bronze plaques, urns, photo blocks, etc. Once the order is fullfilled, just scan the keepsake with your phone to see a life story.

 I validated this on foot.
+Funeral homes in L.A. and S.F.
 Door-to-door.
 One family at a time.
+0 to 1.

 - 400+ paying customers
 - 30,000+ printed cards and keepsakes
 - $70K lifetime revenue
-- 98% customer satisfaction
+- 98% customer satisfaction (2% were hard lessons we apply to QC today)
 - 30+ old photos animated with AI — families saw their loved ones young and free... in "heaven"
-- Bootstrapped with $30K+ of my own money
+- Bootstrapping

 </td>
 <td width="50%">